-Day I of 13 Ou t of the Dust Pages I-19 Common 6 th Grade 7 th Grade 8 th Grade Core Standards Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Learning Target analysis of what in from the text.
-I can analyze howeview of different I can write argunt relevant evidence I can write inform convey ideas, w an author develops of characters or narrators nents to support claims ite. and contrasts the points of in a text. with clear reasons and so to examine a topic and on through the selection, Guiding Question What point of view is the story told from?
+Day I of 13 Ou t of the Dust Pages I-I9 Common 6 th Grade 7th Grade 8th Grade Core Standards Literature: 1, 4, 6, 10 Writing: 1, 2 Literature: 1, 4, 6, 10 Writing: 1, 2 Liferoture: 1, 4, 4, 10 Writing: 1, 2 Learning Target analysis of what from the text.
+I can analyze ha view of different I can write argun relevant evidenc I can write inform convey ideas, co w an author develops of characters or narrators nents to support claims be native/explanatory text as well as inferences drawn and contrasts the points of in a text. with clear reasons and as to examine a topic and on through the selection, Guiding Question 1.
+What point of view is the story told fram?
 Who is the narrator?
-Interpretive Question How does Billie Jo telling the story, influence how the story is told?
+Interpretive Question How does Bille Ja telling the story, influence how the story is told?
 How would it be different if someone like her mother or father told the story?
 Hook Question 1.
-What do you kno ow about the Dust Bowl ŝ Comprehension Questions 1.
+What do you know about the Dust Bowl?
+Compre- hension Questions 1.
 How is this book's format unique?
-It's written in verse (like poetry).
-2. Why do you think the author chose to write this book in verse?
+It's written in verse like poetry 2.
+Why do you think the author chose to write this book in verse?
 3. What point of view is the story told from?
-Who is the narrator?
-First person point of view.
-Billie Jo (daughter of a farmer who wanted a boy).
+Who is the namator?
+Find person point of view.
+Bille Jo (daughter of a farmer who wanter boy).
 4. How was Billie Jo Born?
-In the kitchen of her parent's home because she came too fast for the doctor.
+In the kitchen of her parent's home because the come too fast for the doctor.
 5. How old will Billie Jo be when her new sibling is born?
-14 6.
-Why is Billie Jo upset about all the rabbits being killed by Mr. Noble and Mr. Romney?
-They're basically killing for the sake of OMARTINA CAULL- TUE LUNGON TEACUEE competition, and they re basically killing d because the rabbits of mans keep plowing up are eating stuff they
+14. rite this book in verse?
+Who is the narrator?
+First of a former who wanted a ther poront's home tor. bling is born?
+14 eMOTIVA CALELL THE HANDON TOACHES and Mr. Romney competition, and set about all the rabbit They're basically killing because the rabbits of mans keep plowing up are eating stuff they

-DISPLAY SLIDES FOR THE CUIDING AND INTERPRETIVE QUESTIONS.
+DISPLAY SLIDES FOR THE GUIDING AND INTERPRETIVE QUESTIONS.

-LESSON 12 SUIDING RUESTION
+LESSON 12 9UIDIN9 QUESTION